shivashant25/Threat-Protection-with-XDR/Labguide/lab4_conduct_attack.md

 ## Lab scenario

-You are going to simulate the attacks that you will later use to detect and investigate in Microsoft Sentinel.
+You are going to simulate the attacks that you will later use to detect and investigate in Microsoft Defender.

 ## Lab objectives
  In this lab, you will perform the following:
 - Task 1: Persistence Attack with Registry Key Add
 - Task 2: Command and Control Attack with DNS
+- Task 3: Privilege Elevation Attack with User Add
-- Task 3: Investigate the Incident in M365 Defender Portal
+- Task 4: Investigate the Incident in M365 Defender Portal

 ## Architecture Diagram